Media holdings

 An overview of all important electronic resources offered by the library.

-The library offers a large selection of databases for various subject areas and interdisciplinary topics.
+The library offers a large selection of databases for various subject areas and interdisciplinary topics, which can be accessed via the menu item "eResources" in the Katalog plus.

-Not only bibliographic databases are available, but also full-text databases, subject databases, subject bibliographies and reference works.
+Not only bibliographic databases are available, but also full-text databases, fact databases, subject bibliographies and reference works, which are sorted alphabetically within the subject classification; the offers marked as Top Resources are always at the top of the overview.

-Services marked in yellow can only be used within the university network or via VPN.
+Offers marked in yellow are usually bound to the license conditions of the publishers and can only be used within the university network or via VPN, in some cases a login via Shibboleth is also possible.

 eBooks accessible within the network of the University